is0n/jaq-nvim/README.md

 - `float` • opens a floating window with `:lua vim.api.nvim_open_win()`
 - `quickfix` / `qf` • command output is placed in a quickfix
 - `term` • opens a terminal with `:terminal`
+- `fterm` •  opens a terminal using a new FTerm from [numToStr/FTerm.nvim](https://github.com/numToStr/FTerm.nvim)
 - `toggleterm` • opens a terminal using :TermExec from [akinsho/toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim)
 - `bang` • opens a small window with `:!`
 - `internal` • runs a vim command